-

 quantify any insufficiencies in development capacity for housing or business land, and whether the shortfalls are due to planning or infrastructure constraints

-What the quarterly monitoring report covers
+What the monitoring report covers

 QLDC and the ORC are also required to monitor data on a set of key market indicators quarterly, and results published at least annually.
 These results are then to be used to inform planning decisions, future development strategies, and to ensure at least enough development capacity is enabled at all times.
+These reports were originally published quarterly but as of 2024 will be published annually.

 Specifically, we must monitor: